Constantia, Cape Town

-Constantia is an affluent suburb of Cape Town, South Africa, situated about 15 kilometres south of the centre of Cape Town.
-It is considered to be one of the most prestigious suburbs in South Africa.
+Constantia is an affluent residential suburb in the Southern Suburbs of Cape Town, South Africa, situated about 20 kilometres south of the Cape Town CBD.
+It is considered to be one of the most prestigious suburbs in South Africa, with large, expensive properties attracting affluent residents.

+Constantia is also one of the largest neighborhoods in Cape Town by area.
 The Constantia Valley lies to the east of and at the foot of the Constantiaberg mountain.
 Constantia Nek is a low pass linking to Hout Bay in the west.
-Constantia is a beautiful family orientated place for families to grow, with the leafy canopies of trees and top schools.

 History

 Constantia is one of the oldest townships of Cape Town and is famed for its wine.
-The estate of Groot Constantia (Great Constantia) was established in 1685 by the Dutch Colonial Governor of Cape Town, Simon van der Stel.
-Other notable wine farms in the area include the oldest estate, Steenberg (Mountain of Stone), established in 1682, Buitenverwachting (Beyond Expectations), Klein Constantia (Small Constantia) and Constantia Uitsig (View of Constantia).
-Before the twentieth century, the region was noted for its exports of Vin de Constance a sweet dessert wine.
+The estate of Groot Constantia (Dutch for Great Constantia) was established in 1685 by the Dutch Colonial Governor of Cape Town, Simon van der Stel.

+Other notable wine farms in the area include the oldest estate, Steenberg (Dutch for Mountain of Stone), established in 1682, Buitenverwachting (Beyond Expectations), Klein Constantia (Small Constantia) and Constantia Uitsig (View of Constantia).
+Before the twentieth century, the region was noted for its exports of Vin de Constance; a sweet dessert wine.
 Many years ago the trade was crippled by the arrival in the Cape of a parasite that attacked the vines.

 In 1661, during the Dutch conquest of Sumatra, Sheik Abdurachman Matebe Shah and his companion Sheikh Mahmoud were exiled to Constantia by the Dutch.
 Sheik Abdurachman is regarded as one of the three people that first brought Islam to South Africa.
 The kramat at Klein Constantia is built on the site that Sheik Abdurachman is thought to have died in 1681 or 1682.